nomicflux/servant-opaleye-blog/README.md

 3. Lesson 2 - Opaleye: Passing data back and forth is alright, but it is of limited usefulness without data to pass.
 This lesson covers the basics of setting up Opaleye.
 Our *User* data will provide an example of a simple Opaleye transaction.
 Once you are comfortable with that, the *BlogPost* data will show why Opaleye makes somewhat complicated.
 4. Lesson 3 - Encryption: Passwords are tricky business.
 Even a tutorial shouldn't have you storing passwords in plaintext.
 However, Haskell throws a wrench into the works: we'll have to deal with __IO__ to work with encryption.
 It turns out this is simpler than it might sound (and much simpler than I myself had feared when I first attempted to do this).
 Our setup will handle encrytion into the database, and dropping the information for __GET__ requests, easily and automatically.
 5. Lesson 4 - Transformers: Back in Lesson 2, we introduced databases.
 And databases require connections, which we've been passing function to function.
 This complicates function calls, however, and ensures that the entire codebase has to agree on how precisely we connect to the database.
 Wouldn't it be nice to write modular code, which keeps such tasks from infecting all of our components?
 Using transformers, we can!
+6. Lesson 5 - After setting up a simple database connection, we can add in a `Pool` of connections.
+This lesson also gives a little more practice in monad wrangling, and shows how simple it is to make a change to our setup given the abstractions we've put in place through earlier lessons.

 ## Future Sections

 The next few sections under development are:

-6. Lesson 5 - Connection Pooling.
-Can we avoid making so many connections to the database?
-7. Lesson 6 - Testing.
+7. Lesson 6 - Logging
-8. Lesson 7 - Logging
+8. Lesson 7 - Testing

 ## Assumptions